ABN Aurora Cam North Pole, Alaska

 What kind of camera is it?

 It is a Moonglow Technologies All-Sky Cam.
 The camera was made in 2012.
 It was installed in 2015.
 The company no longer makes the cams.
 We are looking to upgrade at some point when funds are available.
-I have never posted a fundraising event as of this time, however, I do have Buy Me a Coffee and advertising / sponsor slots available.
+I have never posted a fundraising event and never will, however, I do have Buy Me a Coffee and advertising / sponsor slots available.

 Why is the cam down at times?

 Usually it is because of the internet.
-It blips often.
+It blips often thanks to GCI, the internet provider.
 The camera is plugged into a laptop.
 The laptop is plugged in with an ethernet cord so it never drops a wifi signal.
 Sometimes the laptop itself decides to update (despite the settings to NEVER update) or shut off if someone kicks the power cord.
 My kid named “Not Me” did it.
 Thanks for texting me to let me know if the cam is not updating!

 I have a question about the webcam.
 Can you answer it?